The Best Places for Indoor Play in Hong Kong

 Unit C2, G/F, Wing Hing Industrial Building, 14 Hing Yip Street, Kwun Tong, Kowloon, 3563 7156

-Run by Joanna and Gwie, who have more than 40 years’ experience climbing all over the world, children will not only get a kick learning how to tackle the bouldering walls at Attic V, but may be lucky enough to hear some interesting stories first-hand if the pair are around.
-The gym packs over 100 routes of varying levels on its wide climbing walls, which are suitable for all ages and fitness levels.
+Run by Joanna and Gwie, who have tons of experience climbing all over the world, children will not only get a kick learning how to tackle the bouldering walls at Attic V, but may be lucky enough to hear some interesting stories first-hand if the pair are around.
+The gym packs over 100 routes of varying levels on its wide climbing walls, which are suitable for all ages and fitness levels, and there’s a lounge area with shared workspace and flat-screen television for parents to hang out in.

 Shop B, G/F, Tin Fung Industrial Mansion, 63 Wong Chuk Hang Road, 3101 2918 or 9676 5903